Knowledge Transfer Process In Six Simple Steps

 Knowledge Transfer Main Takeaways

-• Identify company-critical knowledge
+• Identify company-critical knowledge that must be preserved

 Knowledge Transfer Infographic